TriKro/rsb-content/part6-evaluative_product_experiment/usability-testing.md

 # Usability Testing

 ## In Brief
 Usability testing is observing users trying to complete a series of tasks with an interactive product.
 The product can be any level of fidelity from a paper mockup to a fully functioning product.
-Users are asked to perform a series of tasks and the observer record whether the user is able to perform them and if they become confused or frustrated during the process.
+Users are asked to perform a series of tasks, and the observer records whether the user is able to perform them and if they become confused or frustrated during the process.

 ## Helps Answer
 How do people use the product or service?